dotnet/docs/docs/standard/serialization/system-text-json-converters-how-to.md

 A *converter* is a class that converts an object or a value to and from JSON.
 The `System.Text.Json` namespace has built-in converters for most primitive types that map to JavaScript primitives.
 You can write custom converters:

 * To override the default behavior of a built-in converter.
-For example, you might want `DateTime` values to be represented by mm/dd/yyyy format instead of the default  ISO 8601-1:2019 format.
+For example, you might want `DateTime` values to be represented by mm/dd/yyyy format.
+By default, ISO 8601-1:2019 is supported, including the RFC 3339 profile.
+For more information, see [DateTime and DateTimeOffset support in System.Text.Json](../datetime/system-text-json-support.md).
 * To support a custom value type.
 For example, a `PhoneNumber` struct.

 You can also write custom converters to customize or extend `System.Text.Json` with functionality not included in the current release.
 The following scenarios are covered later in this article: